 Dr. Malpani will be happy to provide you answers to your queries onlineConsult Now

-This is the reason why many patients happily agree to doing IUI.
+This is the reason why many patients happily agree to do IUI.
 It's not very expensive - and they have very high expectations of success.
 This is actually the biggest problem!

-Because patients are not adequately counselled, when the IUI cycle fails they get very shaken up.
+Because patients are not adequately counseled when the IUI cycle fails they get very shaken up.
 They cannot understand the failure, and will often blame the doctor for not doing a good job.